Cybereason/epic-sklearn/README.md

 - **feature_selection:**
   - **mutual_info:** Calculation of conditional mutual information between a feature and the target given another feature, and feature selection algorithms based on conditional mutual information.
+- **metrics:**
-- **metrics:** Metrics and scores for evaluating classification results and other data sets.
+  - Metrics and scores for evaluating classification results and other data sets.
+  - Also includes the **leven** module, allowing parallel computation of pairwise Levenshtein distances between python strings.
 - **neighbors:** Utilities relevant for nearest neighbors algorithms.
 - **pipeline:** Transformers for constructing transformation pipelines.
   - Contains a transformer that splits